Victorian Portraits for Sale from The Sensation

 Wimbledon.
 Possibly signed by him on the reverse.
 He married in 1895 and also

 died young.
 Good condition.
-See the next two items for pictures from the same
+See the next item for pictures from the same family.

 Ref. no. 45a Price £110